Introduction

 6. What is the this keyword in JavaScript?

-• Constructor Function Context: In a constructor function, this refers to the newly created object.
+- Constructor function: refers to the newly created instance

 8. What is the DOM and how does JavaScript interact with it?